corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-cloud.md

 # Corda Enterprise cloud images

-Corda Enteprise is avaliable as a Virtual Machine image on AWS and Azure.
+Corda Enterprise is avaliable as a Virtual Machine image on AWS and Azure.
 These are simple Linux VM images with a JDK supported by both cloud providers and Corda Enterprise.
 Alongside the Corda Enterprise JAR the image contains an example `node.conf` file and `dbconfig.conf` file for H2 DB.
 There is also the systemd service (called `corda`) ready to use.